Combine Your PhD With MBA-Level Mentoring That Is Required For Management Positions In Industry

 You’ll be recruited into positions that actually challenge you, NOT positions that bore you.

-The MBA-level training provided by SMBA allows you to break free from the limitations set by academia.
+The MBA-level mentoring provided by the ScientistMBA Career Track allows you to break free from the limitations set by academia.

-By becoming an SMBA member, you’ll get access to the information and network you need to transition directly into the management position of your choice…
+By becoming a Diamond member, you’ll get access to the information and network you need to transition directly into the management position of your choice…

 WITHOUT racking up student debt or spending even more valuable time in academia.

-This is exactly what many other ScientistMBA Alums have been able to do.
+This is exactly what many other ScientistMBA Career Track Alums have been able to do.

 Comparison Of MBA-Level Training

-ScientistMBA Is Where PhDs Can Add MBA Skills To Their Resumes…Without Paying $238,800 In Additional Tuition
+With the ScientistMBA Career Track PhDs Can Add MBA-Level Knowledge To Their Resumes…Without Paying $238,800 In Additional Tuition

-Through a series of advanced training videos, documents, and tutorials, you will learn the core curriculum of today’s top-level MBA programs.
+The Scientist MBA Career Track offers a series of advanced videos, documents, and tutorials where you will learn the core curriculum of today’s top-level MBA programs.

-As a ScientistMBA member, you’ll gain exclusive access to our private network of MBAs and industry managers.
+As a Diamond Member, you’ll gain exclusive access to our private network of MBAs and industry managers.

 Whether you’re an academic postdoctoral fellow or current industry professional, this program will show you exactly how to transition into the management position of your choice.

-“The ScientistMBA program and private group have been instrumental in boosting my confidence and helping me to have business-level conversations with industry professionals.”
+“The ScientistMBA Career Track and private group have been instrumental in boosting my confidence and helping me to have business-level conversations with industry professionals.”

 “I considered doing a full-time MBA program but realized that it would not only cost me $160,000+ for the MBA tuition, but it would also cost me $200,000+ of unemployment for the years I would be in school and not working.
-ScientistMBA was a much better option!”
+The ScientistMBA Career Track was a much better option!”

 Here Is A Detailed Overview Of Each Module…